Griffinshark/GatorAVLTree/readme.md

 # Introduction
-This is a project that was designed as an AVL (Self-Balancing Binary Search Tree) for organizing UF student account based on an ID number.
+This is a project that was designed as an AVL (Self-Balancing Binary Search Tree) for organizing UF student accounts based on an ID number.

 # Installation
 Simply clone the repo and run from main.